dotnet/performance/docs/microbenchmark-design-guidelines.md

 BenchmarkDotNet prevents from inlining the benchmarked method by wrapping it into a delegate (delegates can not be inlined as of today).
 The cost of delegate invocation is excluded by a separate run for Overhead calculation.

 The benchmark methods don't need to have `[MethodImpl(MethodImplOptions.NoInlining)]` attribute applied.

-## Summary

-* Choose a good name because you won't be able to change it after the first results are uploaded to the Reporting System.
-* Move initialization logic to a Setup method.
-Don't forget to clean up the resources in a corresponding Cleanup method.
-* If your benchmark needs input data, it should be always exactly the same data.
-Use `ValuesGenerator` to generate the data.
-* You should have one test case per one code path.
-Not more.
-* Focus on the most common use cases, not edge cases.
-* Make sure the benchmark has no side-effects.
-* Return the result from the benchmark to prevent dead code elimination.
-* Try to avoid adding loops to your benchmark, BenchmarkDotNet is going to invoke the benchmark many times for you instead.